 A piece I wrote in September 2016 offers tips on managing a year-long student journalism project.

-Later in September 2016, I looked at the trends for journalism educators at the Online News Association conference in Denver.
+In September 2016, I wrote about the trends for journalism educators at the 2016 Online News Association conference in Denver.